redwoodjs/redwoodjs-com-archive/docs/testing.md

 #### Named Scenarios

 You may have noticed that the scenario we used was once again named `standard`.
-This means it's once again the "default" scenario if you don't specify a different name.
+This means it's the "default" scenario if you don't specify a different name.
 This implies that you can create more than one scenario and somehow use it in your tests.
 And you can:

 ```javascript
 export const standard = defineScenario({